How to Configure Microsoft Graph OAuth 2.0 for Email SMTP

 • Ensure admin consent was granted

-• Verify sender mailbox exists and is licensed
+• Verify the sender mailbox exists and is licensed

 Troubleshooting